jiaxinnny/Flight-booking-website-Figma/README.md

 # Flight booking website (Figma Prototype)

 ## 📖 Overview
-Travel Safe International (TSI) is a leading company that selling tickets for multiple airlines which included different cabin classes, journey type, meal service, and passenger age categories.
-Passengers can book, cancel, and reschedule their flight tickets.
-Besides, stuffs need to prepare weekly and monthly sales reports for management purpose.
+Travel Safe International (TSI) is a leading travel company that sells tickets for multiple airlines.
+The company offers different cabin classes, journey types, meal services, and passenger age categories.
+Passengers can use these services to book, cancel, and reschedule flight tickets.
+Besides, TSI stuff are required to prepare weekly and monthly sales reports for management purpose.

-This assignment is to help TSI to plan, analyze, design, and develop a prototype for their business which can handle flight reservations, flight cancellations and rescheduling, and company report.
+This assignment aims to help TSI plan, analyze, design, and develop a prototype flight reservation system that can support their business.
+The proposed system will handle key functions such as flight reservations, ticket reservations, ticket cancellations, and sales reporting.

 ## 🟢 Figma Prototype